ea/lytroctrl/README.md

 See the accompanying writeup at https://github.com/ea/lytro_unlock

+Code is split into payloads, commands, transactions and connections.
+Commands are either requests or responses and relevant flags are set mostly automatically.
+For more complicated commands, they override the default behaviour from `Message` class.
+Some commands have payloads that can be parsed.
+Transactions wrap a command or multiple commands and handle sending requests and receiving responses via connections.
+Only currently implemented connection is over WiFi.

 I've implemented a number of commands and set a scafolding for all of them.
 I've made a couple of utilities that show how you can interact with the camera over WiFi.

 #### Shell